Motion-Plane-Adaptive Inter Prediction in 360-Degree Video Coding: Performance Evaluation

 \subsection{Experimental Setup}

 We evaluate the performance of the proposed MPA inter prediction tool based on the introduced integration into the state-of-the-art H.266/VVC video coding standard.
 As a baseline for our evaluations, the VVC reference software VTM-14.2~\cite{Browne2021,VTM-14.2} is employed.
-The extended software including the proposed MPA tool as described in Subsection~\ref{subsec:coding} is termed MPA-VVC, the baseline is termed VTM-14.2.
+The extended software including the proposed MPA tool as described in Subsection~\ref{subsec:coding} is termed MPA-VVC\footnote{The source code of our MPA-VVC implementation is publicly available at \textit{\{link will be provided upon publication\}}}, the baseline is termed VTM-14.2.

 The employed 360-degree test sequences~\cite{Hanhart2018} are summarized in Table~\ref{table:test-sequences}.
 All sequences are in ERP projection format.
-In accordance with the common test conditions for 360-degree video (360-CTC), all tests are performed on 32 frames of each sequence using four quantization parameters $\text{QP} \in \{ 22, 27, 32, 37 \}$ with the random access (RA) configuration ~\cite{Bossen2020}.
+In accordance with the common test conditions for 360-degree video (360-CTC)~\cite{Hanhart2018}, all tests are performed on 32 frames of each sequence using four quantization parameters $\text{QP} \in \{ 22, 27, 32, 37 \}$ with the random access (RA) configuration ~\cite{Bossen2020}.
 For each sequence and QP value, three codecs are tested: VTM-14.2 as a baseline, MPA-VVC with MPA-MVP disabled, and MPA-VVC with MPA-MVP enabled.
 Rate savings are calculated according to the Bjøntegaard Delta (BD) model with piecewise cubic interpolation~\cite{Bjontegaard2001}.
 Complexity is reported as the encoding and decoding runtimes relative to the baseline, where all tests are performed on one core of an Intel\textsuperscript{\textregistered} Xeon\textsuperscript{\textregistered} E5-2690V3 with a base frequency of 2.60 GHz.

 The 360-CTC specify to encode the sequences at a lower coding resolution (potentially performing a projection format conversion while down-sampling) and to up-sample the resulting sequences to the original resolution (and projection format) after decoding.
 This allows a less biased comparison of different projection formats.
 Quality metrics can then be calculated either at the original resolution (end-to-end) or at the coding resolution (codec).
 Although we limit our investigations to the ERP format, we report the results for both configurations (end-to-end and codec).
 Table~\ref{table:360-metrics} gives an overview over the employed quality metrics for 360-degree video that we evaluate using the 360Lib software \mbox{360Lib-12.0}~\cite{Ye2020a, 360Lib-12.0}.